-You can find Hanpen in the refrigerated or frozen section of a Japanese grocery store.
+You can find hanpen in the refrigerated or frozen section of Asian and Japanese grocery stores.

 How To Store